bitplane/bitplane.net/dev/c++/index.md

 # C++

-C++ gets a lot of stick, and there's good reasons for it.
-But despite its flaws it was popular enough to have decent debugging tools for a lot of its life, making it as useful as it is dangerous.
+C++ gets a lot of flack, and there's good reasons for it.
+But despite its dispatch, dreaded diamond and SOLIDesque flaws, it was popular enough to have decent debugging tools for a lot of its life, making it as useful as it is dangerous.

-I got into C++ by writing games for Nikolaus Gebhardt's Irrlicht Engine, an open source 3D graphics library for the fixed-function pipeline that abstracts the rendering back-end and operating system away, making it perfect for cross platform, device agnostic games programming.
+I got into C++ by writing games for Nikolaus Gebhardt's Irrlicht Engine, an open source 3D library for the fixed-function graphics pipeline that abstracts the rendering back-end and operating system away, making it perfect for cross platform, device agnostic games programming.